MadChemLad-12/mace_active_learning/README.md

 ### 3. Set environment variables

 Add the following to your `~/.bashrc` (or equivalent):
+You can quickly do this using export config.local.sh

+Or manually through below

 ```bash
 # Path to your CP2K data files (BASIS_MOLOPT, GTH_POTENTIALS, dftd3.dat)